pykale/pykale/examples/video_loading/README.md

 video sample in the dataset.
 The training, validation, and testing datasets must have separate annotation files.
 Each row must be a space-separated list that contains
 `VIDEO_PATH NUM_FRAMES CLASS_INDEX`.
 The `VIDEO_PATH` of a video sample should be provided without the `root` prefix of this dataset.

 This example project demonstrates this using a dummy dataset inside of `demo_dataset/`, which is the `root` dataset folder of this example.
+When you run main.py, the dataset folder will be automatically downloaded to this directory.
 The folder structure looks as follows:
 ```
 demo_dataset
 │